devblah/SqlExpressionBuilder/README.md

 ````

 ## Where do I need this?
 It is useful if you need to adjust your SQL query by parameters.
-This could be a very complex scenario, where the this library helps you to keep your code clean and structured.
+This could be a very complex scenario, where this library helps you to keep your code clean and structured.

 ## Only MS SQL?
 As you can see in the advanced example, the Sql Expression Builder is not coupled to a specific implementation, although it was only used with MS SQL and SybaseSQL yet.
 If you want to use the builder for other database implementations, feel free to contribute...

 ## ToDos
- - Enhance Documentation
+  - Add Builder for Insert/Delete/Update
- - Build a generic solution for query limiting (Ideas?)
+  - Create a generic solution for query limiting (Ideas?)
   - Add More Api Methods for easier usage

+## Documentation
+The library is really self-explanatory.
+For more examples look at the Tests.

 ## More?
 coming soon...